MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/developer-guides/how-to-add-custom-qoi-forms-in-v2.x.md

     - D365PS
 ---

-# How to add new custom forms to Opportunity, Quote, Order or Invoice entity (Project Service 2.x)
+# How to add new custom forms for Opportunity, Quote, Order or Invoice entity (Project Service 2.x)

 ## Type field (msdyn_ordertype)